puru02/django-anymail/docs/esps/amazon_ses.rst

   signal, and using it will likely prevent delivery of your email.)

 **Template limitations**
-  Messages sent with templates have a number of additional limitations, such as not supporting attachments.
+  Messages sent with templates have some additional limitations, such as not supporting attachments.
 See :ref:`amazon-ses-templates` below.